GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/quoted-chat-message-view/quoted-chat-message-view-properties.md

 #### Parameters

-  - alignment: The avatar alignment of the author of the quoted message.
+  - `alignment`: The avatar alignment of the author of the quoted message.

 ### `setAttachmentPreview(for:)`